-Situated in between Fort Worth and Dallas is, Arlington, home to plenty of sights and things to do.
-Best known as the home of the Dallas Cowboys football team and a couple of major amusement parks, Arlington is a fun, touristy city.
-Unfortunately, many visitors overlook the odd attractions and offbeat Arlington activities.
+Situated in between Fort Worth and Dallas is Arlington, home to plenty of sights and things to do.
+Best known as the home of the Dallas Cowboys football team and a couple of major amusement parks, Arlington is a fun, tourist-friendly city.
+Such a shame so many visitors overlook the odd attractions and offbeat Arlington activities.
 The next time you find yourself passing through this part of Texas, travel different — visit one or two of the city’s unique, offbeat destinations 😉

 Travel Different.
 Travel Offbeat.